ScottKirvan/ScooterUtils/README.md

 [ScooterUtils](https://github.com/ScottKirvan/ScooterUtils)
 ==================

- A UE4 editor plugin which contains miscellaneous artist/developer utilities for Unreal Engine.
+ A Unreal Engine editor plugin which contains miscellaneous artist/developer utilities.

 If common tasks can be automated or streamlined, they may end up in ScooterUtils.